-Ref Specification Details 9.1 Provision of system status/health indicator The driver shall have an indicator showing when the system is operational and when there is a malfunction.
-9.2 Mounting location of system status/health indicator to be seen by driver only The indicators shall be mounted/installed for the driver's vision only.
+Ref Specification Details 8.1 Provision of system status/health indicator.
+The driver shall have an indicator showing when the system is operational and when there is a malfunction.
+This should include the images as shown to verify the status of each camera.
+8.2 Mounting location of system status/health indicator to be seen.
+The indicator or monitor shall be mounted in such a way to allow for ease of view.
+8.3 Design and or installation to be testable as part of the vehicle compliance test. (or persons acting on behalf of the council - such as vehicle inspectors) The system shall be designed and installed such that the system may be easily tested as part of vehicle compliance test as prescribed.

-9.3 Additional indicator requirement Where a system is fitted with an indicator to show that the system is on, this indicator shall be separate to those listed above or of a different colour to avoid any possible confusion on the part of the drivers using the system.
-9.4 Designed/Installed to be testable by Newport Council Licensing Team (or persons acting on behalf of the Council -such as vehicle inspectors) The system shall be designed and installed such that the system may be easily tested by Newport Council Licensing Team staff to ensure that all features are operating and that images are being recorded as prescribed.
+9.0 General System Requirements

-10.0 General System Requirements Ref Specification Details 10.1 Vandal and tamper resistance 10.2 Provision of statement of compliance In addition to a formal test of all aspects of this requirement specification, a statement of compliance shall be provided and signed by an officer of the company.
-10.3 Reliability in operational and environmental conditions The system shall provide reliable and full functionality in all operational and environmental conditions encountered in the operation of taxis.
-10.4 Programmability of image timing parameters It shall be possible to change timing and parameters without the requirement to change components.
-10.5 Training and Technical Support and Equipment Manufacturer must provide Newport Council Licensing Team a Training and Technical Manual.
+Ref Specification Details 9.1 Vandal and tamper resistance.
+All component parts must be securely mounted, hard wired and small and discreet enough to remove the risk of tampering.
+9.2 Provision of statement of compliance.
+In addition to a formal test of all aspects of this requirement specification, a statement of compliance shall be provided and signed by an officer of the company.
+9.3 Reliability in operational and environmental conditions.
+The system shall provide reliable and full functionality in all operational and environmental conditions encountered in the operation of taxis.
+9.4 Programmability of image timing parameters.
+It shall be possible to change timing and parameters without the requirement to change components.
+9.5 Training and Technical Support and Equipment.
+Manufacturer must provide the Council Licensing Team with Training and Technical support.
+9.6 Software and Hardware.
+Manufacturer to supply the Licensing Team with a supply of cables and software to be installed under the supervision of the Council's authorised staff.

-10.6 Software and Hardware Manufacturer to supply Newport Council with a supply of cables and software to be installed under the supervision of the Council's authorised staff.
-10.7 Agreement between the Camera Manufacturer and Newport Council Agreement to allow Newport Council the relevant software from the Manufacturer so that in the event the Manufacturer goes out of business, the Council will be able to support the system.
-10.8 All equipment must comply with any legislative requirements in respect of the Motor Vehicle Construction & Use Regulations
+9.7 Agreement between the Camera Manufacturer and the Council.
+Agreement to allow the Council access to the relevant software from the supplier so that in the event the manufacturer goes out of business, council will be able to support the system.
+9.8 All equipment must comply with any legislative requirements on respect of the Motor Vehicle Construction and Use Regulations.